 How to not sweat on your electric bike commute?
 How to arrive at your destination refreshed and not tired?

 How not to sweat on electric bike commute?
 Judge fairly state of your fitness.
 Build in advance and know well your commuting route.
 Choose flat roads, try to stick to shades and leave for your commute earlier in the morning.
 Dress for weather and dress in layers, so that you can peel off as you warm up.
 Drink a good glass of water before you take off.

-There are many reasons why you may want to own an electric bike.
-Be you an experienced commuter or a novice one, one of your reasons to consider an electric bicycle is most certainly – to reduce or completely eliminate sweat during commutes.
+There are many reasons why you may want to own an electric bike, whether you are an experienced commuter or a novice.
+One of your reasons to consider an electric bicycle is most certainly – to reduce or completely eliminate sweat during commutes.
 It is surely no fun arriving at the office with sweaty underarms and feeling unfresh for the rest of the day.

-Depending on your commuting route, season and weather outside, time of the day when you most likely commute, state of your health and other details, which we will discuss below, you can succeed to either completely eliminate sweat, while commuting, or significantly reduce the risk of it and take your sweating under control.
-Here is Wikipedia reference on perspiration.
+Depending on your commuting route, season and weather outside, time of the day when you most likely commute, state of your health and other details, which we will discuss below, you can succeed to either completely eliminate sweat, while commuting, or significantly reduce the risk of it and take your sweating under control (Wikipedia reference on perspiration).

 Here are a few tips.
 Let’s discuss them one by one.
 In this post, we will focus on planning and preparing for your commute.